pgEdge/cli/cli/README.md

 # PGEDGE NODECTL CLI
 NODECTL is the pgEdge Command Line Interface (CLI).
 It is a cross-platform tool to manage your PostgreSQL eco-system of components.
-The modules are UM, SERVICE, SPOCK, and CLUSTER.
+The modules are UM, SERVICE, SPOCK, CLUSTER, & ACE.

-We are licensed under the pgEdge Community License 1.0
+We are licensed under the pgEdge Community License v1.0

 ## Synopsis
     ./nodectl <module> <command> [parameters] [options]